 These technologies are only a handful of the tools Keats Manufacturing Company uses to ensure the highest quality parts and assemblies for our customers.
-Check back in two weeks to learn about the other tools and technology Keats incorporates into their manufacturing processes.
+Check out Part 2 to learn about the other tools and technology Keats incorporates into their manufacturing processes.

 At Keats Manufacturing Company, we specialize in building high-precision terminals and contacts for electrical transmission.
 Essential for the automotive industry and a wealth of other applications, reel to reel custom parts maximize convenience and cost effectiveness.

 Reel to reel terminals are valuable for high volume orders of precision parts and are often used in customers’ automated assembly systems.
 Keats Manufacturing fulfills our customers’ most complex reel to reel requirements with technologically advanced equipment, providing contacts and terminals on lead frames, tape and reels, custom reel to reel terminals, and returnable/disposable reels.

 How We Do It

 Creating reels of close tolerance terminals and contacts requires advanced stamping techniques.
 We employ progressive die and four-slide/multi-slide stamping to manufacture enormous volumes of high-precision components (sometimes 20 million or more parts) with the industry’s closest tolerances, including down to ± .001”.